buildingSMART/IFC4.3.x-development/code/README.md

 Graphviz is used.
 The Graphviz DOT definition language is automatically enriched with colour conventions derived from the IFC schema.

+TODO: show code and generated diagrams from it

 For example, the IfcWorkPlan instantiation diagram can be included and edited in the MD files and then be visible in the related HTML page.
 Below is the Graphviz definition of this figure.
 The user's input overwrites the automatic